StudiousVanilla/fruit-shop/README.md

 - nodemon to assist in development
 - Heroku

-This backend application as an inventory management app for a fictional fruit store.
+This backend application is an inventory management app for a fictional fruit store.

 **The password to gain access to certain pages is "fruity"**